 Womply’s software reflects how business has changed in Main Street in recent years.
-For example, Womply Insights has a toolkit called Reputation Defense that makes it simple, easy, and in some cases totally automatic to manage online reviews.
+For example, Womply’s reputation management software makes it simple, easy, and in many cases totally automatic to manage online reviews.

 For years, Archie’s main job was setting up local merchants with cash advances to bridge gaps in cash flow.
 That led to him selling credit card processing services.
 These days, he doesn’t see how any merchant-level agent can survive by selling those services exclusively.

 “Nobody is profiting when you compete exclusively on cutting rates or basis points,” he says.
 “Payment processing and financial services are table stakes.
 Ultimately, the thing every merchant really wants is to improve their topline revenue.”

 Archie still has clients in all 50 states who use his cash advance solutions, and his book of business for payment processing and value-added technology services is growing in New Jersey and New York.
 With new technology solutions like Womply in his arsenal, Archie expects even bigger things ahead.

 “The younger generation of restaurateurs already understands why they need technology, and even my older, less tech savvy clients are starting to realize its importance,” Archie says.
 “I have great empathy for the struggle of restaurant entrepreneurs who work so hard.
 My job is to help them max out their potential.”

 - Restaurant owners: Why Yelp is more important than your own website

 - The Green Sheet: Five-step plan for cross-selling to merchants

 - Agent of change: Kimberly Guest-Hernandez brings small businesses into the Digital Age